AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 I am a product design engineer at Apple.

-**I engineer new technology, from circuits to mechanisms to applications**.
-My multidisciplinary background in mechanical engineering & human-computer interaction supports **designing & implementing systems from the fundamental mechanics to the end application**.
-I have been privileged to pursue these projects at places like the **University of Chicago, Meta (Reality Labs), and KAIST**.

-My PhD research at the University of Chicago focused on **designing wearable devices that provide haptic feedback (touch sensations)**, transforming otherwise passive objects & surfaces into interactive experiences.
+Prior to Apple, I completed my PhD at the University of Chicago, where my research focused on **designing wearable devices that provide haptic feedback (touch sensations)**, transforming otherwise passive objects & surfaces into interactive experiences.
 I specialize in **engineering haptic actuators from the ground up**, & integrating actuators into custom devices that create diverse sensations—such as [vibration](https://www.alexmazursky.com/publication/chi-2021-magnetio/), [friction](https://www.alexmazursky.com/publication/chi-2024-stickslip/), & [temperature](https://www.alexmazursky.com/publication/ieee-vr-2024-thermalgrasp/)—to **augment physical & virtual spaces (AR/VR)**.
 In addition to haptics, my research has explored [digital fabrication](https://www.alexmazursky.com/publication/uist-2023-thermalrouter/) as well as [robotics](https://www.alexmazursky.com/publication/roman-2022-hrtouch/).
+During my PhD, I interned at Meta (Reality Labs Research) as a haptics research scientist intern.

 My work has been published in the top venues in human-computer interaction (CHI, UIST, SIGGRAPH ETech).
 My CHI paper, [MagnetIO](https://www.alexmazursky.com/publication/chi-2021-magnetio/), combines my passion for actuator design, new materials, and vision for the future of haptics.
 Check out the paper's video:

 {{< youtube id="9bm7lBhwhwY" >}}

-During my PhD, I interned at Meta (Reality Labs Research) as a haptics research scientist intern.

 Before coming to UChicago, I did my BS & MS in mechanical engineering, where I researched electrorheological fluids, liquid that dramatically "stiffens" in an electric field, and [engineered actuators](https://www.alexmazursky.com/publication/sms-2020-erhaptic/) around this phenomenon.

-Outside of lab, I enjoy biking (& wrenching on bikes) and running.
+Outside of the lab, I enjoy biking (& wrenching on bikes) and running.
 To relax, I hang out with my partner & our two cats​ :smile_cat:(Migo & Merlot).